 When visiting during popular times, e.g. fall and spring, campgrounds generally fill up early, so it's recommended to arrive before 8 or 9am to ensure a site.

 Campsites are $20 per night with an additional $10 charge for sites with a utility hookup.

 Hiking is another popular activity in the park and there are a number of trails available (check out the Valley of Fire Map for a quick reference):

 This 1.1-mile loop trail is the most popular in the park and is located at the very end of White Domes / Mouse's Tank Road.
-It features a short slot canyon and an old move set for "The Professionals", a 1965 film starring Burt Lancaster, Lee Marvin, and Caludia Cardinale.
+It features a short slot canyon and an old movie set for "The Professionals", a 1965 film starring Burt Lancaster, Lee Marvin, and Claudia Cardinale.

 If you have time for only one hike, this is the hike to take.
 Located on Mouse's Tank / White Domes Road past Pastel (Pink) Canyon but before the White Domes Trail, this 1.5-mile hike features excellent scenery and is the favorite hike of many.
 It's better to do this one early in the morning to avoid the crowds and the heat.
 It's fully-exposed to sunlight, so be prepared for a warm hike.
 The first section is all sand so it's a bit of a difficult walk.
 Bring water.

 This is the most accessible way to see Petroglyph Canyon and is an easy 0.8-mile out and back trail just off of Mouse's Tank / White Domes Road.

 This short 1.2-mile loop is right off of Valley of Fire Highway as you're exiting the park and offers views of Elephant Rock.

 A 1.1-mile out-and-back trail just past Mouse's Tank Trail on Mouse's Tank / White Domes Road.
 This trail features excellent views of sandstone rock formations covering the entire color spectrum and is an easy way to get to Fire Canyon Overlook.